opencog/tv-toolbox/README.md

 implements.
 Besides that there are several files using it which demonstrate the main functions.
 Each file can be directly executed as a script (no need to compile them).
 Here's a short description of each of them.
-For a indepth description see Section Description.
+For a indepth description see Section Experiment Report.

 * Plot Distributional TVs given STVs